 Over the last fifteen years, Fishof has been consistently expanding his ever-growing body of work – a difficult-to-categorize continuum of idiosyncratic time-based art, ranging from live music to site-specific performance work, video animation, installations, dance pieces and soundtrack work.

 In 2005 he performed in London A Slow Walk for Longplayer, a performance work commissioned by Artangel.
 In 2006 he created the multimedia piece SU in Tokyo, in collaboration with Japanese artist Uzo Ishiyama.
 In 2007 he formed Bney Hama with fellow musician Ishai Adar – an electronic avant-pop duo in which he plays circuit bent instruments and sings.
-His installation and performance project Memo was one of the highlights of Art TLV 2008, Tel-Aviv’s first Art biennial.
+His installation and performance project Memo was one of the highlights of Art TLV 2008, Tel Aviv’s first Art biennial.
 In the same year Fishof was named Chosen Artist of the Israel Cultural Excellence Foundation.
-In 2010 he presented the installation The Sauna at The Petach-Tikva Museum and was granted a visiting artist residency at the Department of Dance in Ohio State University )he returned to OSU two years later for another residency period).
+In 2010 he presented the installation The Sauna at The Petach-Tikva Museum and was granted a visiting artist residency at the Department of Dance in Ohio State University (he returned to OSU two years later for another residency period).
 His short film Abduction won first prize for Best Experimental Film at the Jerusalem Film Festival 2011.
-In 2012, together with Noa Zuk, he created the dance Nothing II; Premiered the audio-visual solo performance A Lecture on Architecture and performed it in Israel, Japan and The USA; And won the Ministry of Culture Award.
-In 2013 he presented four new works: The Duck, a light, text and sound installation in Ashdod museum; Slow Walk Rothschild, a short film documenting a performance piece created during the social uprise in Israel in 2011; The Dance solo Nothing III (with Noa Zuk); And the short film Nothing.
+In 2012, together with Noa Zuk, he created the dance Nothing II; premiered the audio-visual solo performance A Lecture on Architecture and performed it in Israel, Japan and the USA; and won the Ministry of Culture Award.
+In 2013 he presented four new works: The Duck, a light, text and sound installation in Ashdod museum; Slow Walk Rothschild, a short film documenting a performance piece created during the social uprising in Israel in 2011; the dance solo Nothing III (with Noa Zuk); and the short film Nothing.

 Fishof lives and works in Tel Aviv.
 He teaches in Bezalel Academy of Art and Design and and is Head of New Media studies in Hamidrasha Art College.